amd/gaia/README.md

 ```
 NOTE: use command shell only, not powershell.

-# Running the Neo Agent on NPU

-1. Make sure to include a github token in your `.env` file.
-`GITHUB_TOKEN=github_pat_abc123etc`
-1. Start the NPU web server by following the instructions [here](#running-the-ryzen-ai-npu-web-server)
-1. Start gaia webserver:  `python run.py`
-1. Choose the Neo agent to run:
-`Enter the agent you want to run (Clipy, Datalin, Joker, Neo, Picasso, All) [Default: Neo]: `
-1. Open `AIG Demo Hub`, click on `Open Demo` and use `http://localhost:<port>/api/messages`
-* NOTE: each agent is hosted on a separate port, connect to the desired agent by modifying the target port above.
-See gaia web server shell for port details.

 # Running RyzenAI iGPU Web Server

 To get setup initially, you will need to setup the Ryzen AI iGPU web server by following the directions below.